vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Stores must be able to search for `orderId` from other stores or request it from the centralized system.

 **User story:** A user buys a product from Store A.
-Customer visit Store B to refund some goods.
+The user then visits Store B to return some goods.
 Store B wants to be able to refund on behalf of Store A.

 **Problem:** Refunds can only be performed by the sale unit where the payment originated from: Store A.